Jason Stern, one of New York’s top criminal defense attorneys, has been featured in the NY Times, Good Morning America, CNN and Fox News.

 - DESCRIPTION OF CRIMINAL COURT OFFENSE: Immediately beneath the violation, the police officer must indicate the name of the violation.
 For the most part, this will read either 'Urinating in Public' or 'Public Urination', but occasionally simply reads 'Urination'.
 If this section is left blank, but the correct violation statute (#5) is listed, the judge probably will not dismiss the summons.

-- COURT LOCATION and DATE: The pink ticket is an actual summons, and in this section it states that 'The Person described above is SUMMONED to appear at CRIMINAL COURT' followed by the address of the courthouse and the date on which you or your New York criminal defense lawyer must appear before the court.
-The failure to direct the defendant to appear in court is a facial deficiency that should require dismissal, but some of the judges will deny a motion to dismiss on this basis.
+- COURT LOCATION and DATE: The pink ticket is an actual summons, and in this section, it states that 'The Person described above is SUMMONED to appear at CRIMINAL COURT' followed by the address of the courthouse and the date on which you or your New York criminal defense lawyer must appear before the court.
+The failure to direct the defendant to appear in court is a facial deficiency that should require dismissal, but some judges will deny a motion to dismiss on this basis.

 - SIGNATURE OF COMPLAINANT: The complainant is the police officer who wrote out the summons.
 Occasionally, you will get lucky and find that the police officer forgot to sign the summons.
 On proper motion to the Court, a summons lacking the signature of the issuing police officer should be dismissed by the Judge.

 - YOUR SIGNATURE: Beneath the Police Officer's signature line is a space for you to sign and acknowledge receipt of the summons.
-This section is NOT REQUIRED to be completed and the failure of a defendant to sign this section is not grounds for a dismissal.
+This section is NOT REQUIRED to be completed and the failure of a defendant to sign this section is not grounds for dismissal.

 - THE BACK OF THE SUMMONS: You may think you're seeing the entire summons but the law requires the officer to provide a sworn statement of personally observed facts to accompany each summons.
 Therefore, even if the police officer has not made any mistakes or errors on the face of the summons, the summons may still be deemed defective if the officer fails to indicate that he personally observed the defendant driving in a reckless manner.
 Unfortunately, you don't get to see the back of the summons until you appear in Court.
 This is where having an experienced criminal defense attorney comes into play.
 Failing to properly describe the alleged incident may result in a dismissal upon motion by your reckless driving lawyer.